therealjohn/ai-agent-tracing-scenarios/03_slow_multi-step-reasoning/README.md

 Some queries take 4× longer.
-Find where.
+Find the likely cause using the traces.